The Most Frequently Asked Questions About HZZK

 - All archless zig-zags are based on the original Habla Zig-Zag Kiln Technology invented by Alois Habla.
 Consistent, international review and research now recommends zig-zag technology.
 To date, operational ‘zig-zags’ do not include the unique HZZK components and operational features that enable superior fuel efficiency, minimal emissions and quality brick production.

-- The proven HZZK is an ideal replacement for inefficient brick kilns, it works successfully and efficiently.
-Although it is a non-mechanized, low complexity technology, it can also incorporate increased mechanisation.
+- The proven HZZK is of a radically different design to any other zig-zag kilns currently in use.
+HZZK is an ideal replacement for inefficient brick kilns, it works successfully and efficiently.
+Although originally a non-mechanized, low complexity technology, it can easily be constructed to successfully incorporate increased mechanisation and automation.

 - The existing labour force can be used to operate kiln , increase skills and remain part of the kiln workforce .Working & living conditions for kiln workers and surrounding population are significantly improved